Matej Čurko: Modus Operandi and proven murders

 At the time of the murders, Čurko lived in Sokoľ, and regularly traveled to the Kysak forest, where he would meet and subsequently kill the victims.
 He met them mainly through suicide forums, using the handle "Orion218".
 The victims, most of whom had suicidal tendencies and openly professed their desire to end their lives, voluntarily agreed to be killed by the cannibal.
 The procedure involved the pair meeting in the forest, where Čurko would drug the victim before stabbing them in the heart.
 Afterwards, he would cut up the body using a meat cleaver or one of his many knives, and mask the odor of rotten flesh using pepper.
 Then, at his pleasure, he would eat whatever part of the body he desired, storing the rest in his refrigerator in Kysak and burying the bodies in shallow graves on his property.

-During the search of his property, only two bodies were discovered: those of 30-year-old Elena Gudjakova, from Oravské Veselé, who went missing on June 23, 2010; and the other of 20-year-old Lucia Uchnárová, from Snina, who went missing on September 3, 2010.
-Both women had issues with mental health, with Lucia previously attempting suicide in 2008, and both had contacted Čurko through the Internet.
+During the search of his property, only two bodies were discovered: those of 30-year-old Elena Gudjaková, from Oravské Veselé, who went missing on June 23, 2010, and the other of 20-year-old Lucia Uchnárová, from Snina, who went missing on September 3, 2010.
+Both women had mental health issues, with Uchnárová previously attempting suicide in 2008, and both had contacted Čurko through the Internet.
 Their bodies were later found in shallow graves on Čurko's property.